terminusdb/terminusdb-events/docs/README.md

-Python sprints website
+TerminusDB Community website
 ======================

-This is the website of the Python sprints group.
+This is the website of the TerminusDB Community.

-It was started by the London Python Sprints meetup, but open to any other Python User Group (PUG), interested in running sprints.

 Website set up
 --------------